Skip to cookie consent Skip to main content

 “Your first meal of the day — hopefully for everyone that’s breakfast — should have at least 30 grams of protein.
 That’s really important, especially if you’re trying to maximize muscle growth,” Wardlaw says.
 “Then aim for another 30 grams with each meal.
 Add protein-rich snacks throughout the day, such as protein bars, homemade protein balls made from protein powder, cottage cheese, or meat sticks.”

 Many people who exercise also wonder how much protein after a workout is best.
 Wardlaw recommends at least 15 to 25 grams of protein within 2 hours after exercise.
-That helps stimulate muscle growth.
+That helps stimulate muscle growth and repair.

 Learn about Mass General Brigham Sports Medicine services